The Voice of the Philippines season 1

-The first season of The Voice of the Philippines was a Philippine reality singing competition.
-It was part of The Voice franchise and was based from a similar competition format in the Netherlands called The Voice of Holland.
-The show was hosted by Toni Gonzaga with Robi Domingo, and Alex Gonzaga serving as the V-Reporters or as the social media correspondents.
-Bamboo Mañalac, Sarah Geronimo, Lea Salonga, and apl.de.ap serves as the four coaches and the judging panel of the show.
+The first season of The Voice of the Philippines is a Philippine reality singing competition.
+It is part of The Voice franchise and is based from a similar competition format in the Netherlands called The Voice of Holland.
+The show is hosted by Toni Gonzaga with Robi Domingo, and Alex Gonzaga serving as the V-Reporters or as the social media correspondents.
+Bamboo Mañalac, Sarah Geronimo, Lea Salonga, and apl.de.ap serve as the four coaches and the judging panel of the show.

-The show had a primer called Mic Test: The Voice of the Philippines Primer and was aired on June 9, 2013.
+The show has a primer called Mic Test: The Voice of the Philippines Primer that aired on June 9, 2013.
 The first season premiered on June 15, 2013 on ABS-CBN.
 It aired every Saturdays at 9:00 p.m.
 (PST), and Sundays at 8:15 p.m.
 (PST).
 It was also aired internationally via The Filipino Channel, ABS-CBN's international channel.

 On September 29, 2013, Mitoy Yonting of Team Lea won the competition winning the grand prize of two million pesos along with an Asian tour, a brand new car, an entertainment package, and a four-year recording contract.
 Klarisse de Guzman of Team Sarah was proclaimed as the runner-up.